How to use Approval Routing

 In addition to creating warning and blocking rules to enforce your expense policy, you can build logic that routes certain expenses to an approver based on amount, user, Team Field, Expense Field, expense type (corporate card or reimbursable), and category.

-The standard approval workflow allows you to assign both an administrator (final approver) and an optional manager, who can gives each expense a “first pass” before it makes its way to the final approver.
+The standard approval workflow allows you to assign both an administrator (final approver) and an optional manager, who can give each expense a “first pass” before it makes its way to the final approver.

-Your team should use Approval Routing rules if you'd like certain expenses to be routed to the Inbox of a particular Manager, or Managers, prior to Admin review.
+Your team should use Approval Routing rules if you'd like certain expenses to be routed to the Inbox of a particular Manager - or Managers - prior to Admin review.
 With approval routes, you’re able to add additional checks and balances to your approval workflow, based on expense criteria that you select.
 The primary use cases for Approval Routes are to:

-- Reassign certain expenses to a new manager
+- Reassign certain expenses to a new manager;

-- Add additional managers to certain expenses for additional review
+- Add additional managers to certain expenses for additional review.

 Approval routing rules can be used to assign any number of reviewers to expenses, based on criteria that you can specify.
 Once these rules are in place, expenses will be routed to the specified approver first.
 When an expense is waiting on this approval, it will appear in the Pending section for other Admins.

 Note: If you prevent people from approving their own expenses, make sure you don't create an Approval Route that routes someone's expenses to themselves.
-The expense will get stuck in limbo!

 Also Note: If the approver is both a manager and an admin, his or her approval will be final and the expense will just require one layer of approval.